-It is the intention of the Legislature, the Office of the State Auditor, and the Utah Association of Special Districts, to encourage board members to participate in this training to enhance governance and accountability of local and special service districts.
-If you have questions regarding this training, contact Calvin Bergmann at cbergmann@utah.gov or 801-834-5413.
+It is the intention of the Legislature, the Office of the State Auditor, and the Utah Association of Special Districts to ensure board members participate in this training to enhance governance and accountability of special districts and special service districts.
+If you have questions regarding this training, contact the Office of the State Auditor at: stateauditor@utah.gov or (801) 538-1025.